 However, I found several that indicated that medically supervised fasting could be undertaken if certain criteria

+were met.
 In any case, you should always check with your doctor before fasting if you are under a doctor's care for diabetes.

 Medically Supervised Fasting Recommended if: